-The most severe complication of spontaneous bacterial peritonitis is the hepatorenal syndrome, which occurs in up to 30 percent of patients and carries a high mortality rate.
-18,44 Intravenous albumin (1.5 g per kilogram of body weight at diagnosis and 1 g per kilogram 48 hours later) helps to prevent the hepatorenal syndrome and improves the probability of survival.
-18 This regimen is empirical, and no information exists on the efficacy of lower albumin doses or other plasma expanders.
+The most severe complication of spontaneous which occurs in up to 30 percent of patients and carries a high mortality rate.
+Intravenous albuvent the hepatorenal syndrome and improves the probability of survival.
+This regimen is empirical, and no information exists on the efficacy of lower albumin doses or other plasma expanders.
 After resolution, spontaneous bacterial peritonitis frequently recurs, with an estimated 70 percent probability of recurrence at one year.
-62,63 Long-term antibiotic prophylaxis with quinolones (norfloxacin, 400 mg per day orally) reduces the rate of recurrence, 17,63 but spontaneous bacterial peritonitis caused by quinolone-resistant bacteria is an emerging problem.
-60 Trimethoprim-sulfamethoxazole may be an alternative to quinolones, but the information available with respect to its efficacy is very scarce.64 Long-term antibiotic prophylaxis has a beneficial effect on patients' survival, probably because of the high mortality rate associated with spontaneous bacterial peritonitis.
+Long-term antibiotic prophylaxis with quinolones (norfloxacin, 400 mg per day orally) reduces the rate of recurrence, Spontaneous bacterial peritonitis is characterized by but spontaneous bacterial peritonitis caused by quinolone-resistant bacteria is an emerging problem.
+Trimethoprim-sulfamethoxazole may be an alternative to quinolones, but the information available with respect to its efficacy is very scarce.
+Long-term antibiotic prophylaxis has a beneficial effect on patients' survival, probably because of the high mortality rate associated with spontaneous bacterial peritonitis.
 Nonetheless, this idea has not been specifically assessed in a clinical trial.

-Supported in part by grants from Fondo de Investigaciones Sanitarias (FIS 00/0618 and 02/0701), Dirección General de Investigación Científico y Técnica (SAF 2001/0300), Instituto de Salud Carlos III (C03/2), and Marató Fundació TV3 (U-2000-TV2710).
+Supported in part by grants from Fondo de Investigaciones Sanitarias (FIS 00/0618 and 02/0701).
+Dirección General de Investigación Científico y Técnica (SAF 2001/0300), Instituto de Salud Carlos III